 The Internship Supervisor from your organization will be responsible for:

-- Guiding and supporting the student in his/her completion of internship responsibilities
+- Guiding and supporting the student in their completion of internship responsibilities

 - Providing an end of quarter evaluation on the student’s performance